dylanjones784/Markdown-Guide/BestPractiseGuide.md

 ```

 Changes would be represented as a new resource or operation that can be executed without reliance on existing functionality.

+Clients **must** be made aware of the new functionality.
+Otherwise, how else will they know to use it?

 No versioning means that client applications will continue to function as intended without alteration of URIs, however new functionality added may not be utilised by the client if they are unaware, as well causing issues with clients if their applications are not fitted to handle new or changed fields.

 If more radical changes are made to an API, such as removing fields or renaming them, the relationship between the resources will have changed and can possibly interrupt a client’s usage.

 Due to this, this method may not be the best fit.
 The following approaches may be more suitable in this situation.

 ## Versioning through the URI